studyhub-co/react-comments-django/README.rst

     pip install react-comments-django

-Add it and its dependencies to your `INSTALLED_APPS`:
+Add it and it's dependencies to your `INSTALLED_APPS`:

 .. code-block:: python